Champoluc, Italy: The Ultimate Ski Resort Guide

 In Gressoney, Norkapp (+39 0125 355096) is one of the top restaurants in the valley.
 The menu includes fresh pasta dishes and an extensive list of regional and Italian wines.
 Lo Stambecco (+39 0125 355201) has fine grilled steaks and lamb, as well as a pizza oven.

-See Also The who songs teenage wasteland
+See Also The man who wasn t there dateline

 Campo Base (+39 0347 3780565), at the top of the Mandria lift above Frachey, offers traditional local cuisine – and once a week (on Thursdays) there’s a special Tibetan Menu.
 La Mandria, nearby, is a friendly place with delicious home-made pasta.
 Also in the Frachey area is Le Petit Coq (+39 0125 307997) which serves everything from fondue to game.
 Osteria Il Balivo (+39 0125 308036), near the Champoluc lift base, has an open fire and serves regional dishes such as millefoglie with game ragù and blue cheese fondue, agnolotti with beef, apples and walnuts.